fregante/many-keys-map/readme.md

 handlers.set([element, 'keypress', JSON.stringify({passive: true})], onKeypressFn);
 ```

-The number of keys allowed is unlimited and their order is relevant.
+The number of keys allowed is unlimited and their order matters.

 ## Install